Of all the reasons to become a beekeeper, to clean beekeeping equipment isn’t one.

 Honey is sticky and leaves quite a mess.
 Fortunately, it is soluble in water.
 The tricky thing about honey is it absorbs smells and flavors, so you have to be careful about what you use to clean your equipment.

-How to clean a honey extractor
+How do you clean a honey extractor?

 All you need is water and a scrapping tool.